match-and-snatch/web/README.md

 ## Running

 #### Virtual Machine (preferred way):
-- `cap buddy server:restart`
+- `cap vagrant server:restart`
 - enjoy it on [localhost:3001](http://localhost:3001)

 You also have commands:
-- `cap buddy server:stop` which stops your web server
+- `cap vagrant server:stop` which stops your web server
-- `cap buddy server:start` which starts server without running all the service jobs
+- `cap vagrant server:start` which starts server without running all the service jobs

 #### Directly on your local box:
 - `bundle install`